hurryupmitch/technical-documentation/README.md

 # technical-documentation

-This is the Fourth project for the Responive Web Design projects for FreeCodeCamp
+This is the Fourth project for the Responsive Web Design projects for FreeCodeCamp